Juliet-Simpson/Custom-Cupboards/README.md

 The site was deployed to [Heroku](https://www.heroku.com/) following these steps:

-1. Navigate to [heroku.com](https://www.heroku.com/) and logining in as I was already a registered user.
+1. Navigate to [heroku.com](https://www.heroku.com/) and log in as I am already a registered user.
 Sign up and log in if you don't.

 2. Create a new app by clicking 'New' and then select 'Create new app'.